shcaba/Vermilion-rockfish-OR-WA-assessment-2021/OR/write_up/_main.knit.md

 Ageing error matrices for commerical and recreational fisheries respectively were calculated using multiple reads within each reader (n = 181 for commercial; n = 237  for recreational).
 An additional ageing error matrix was constructed from the Committee of Age Reading Experts (CARE) otolith exchange, where an exchange of 43 individuals was done amonth ODFW, WDFW, SWFSC, and NWFSC.
 The ODFW internal reads were used in the reference model, with the CARE comparison explored in a sensitivity model run.

 Estimation of ageing error matrices for each lab used the approach of Punt et al. (2008).
 The ageing error matrix offers a way to calculate both bias and imprecision in age reads.
 Reader 1, the primary reader of the ages used in the stock assessment, is always considered unbiased, but may be imprecise.
 Several model configurations are available for exploration based on either the functional form (e.g., constant CV, curvilinear standard deviation, or curvilinear CV) of the bias in reader 2 or in the precision of the readers.
 Model selection uses AIC corrected for small sample size (AICc), which converges to AIC when sample sizes are large.
 Bayesian Information Criterion (BIC) was also considered when selecting a final model.
+Table \ref{tab:ageing_error_mods} provides model selection results.

 The ODFW interlab comparison supported imprecision with a curvilinear standard deviation for the recretaional fishery, and a linear one for commercial.
-The CARE comparison was also linear, with a bit higher standard deviation (Table \ref{tab:age-error-models).
+The CARE comparison was also linear, with a bit higher standard deviation.
 The functional forms for each matrix are given in Figure \ref{fig:age-error}.

 ### Natural Mortality